 The Agricultural Operations Act (the Act) was established in 1995.
 The Act provides a regulatory framework for addressing complaints of agricultural nuisance and for protecting water resources by requiring prescribed intensive livestock operations to have adequate waste storage and waste management plans.

 The Nuisance Provisions of the Act protect agricultural operations that farm in accordance with "normally acceptable agricultural practices" from unreasonable court action.
 They also provide neighbours with a process for determining if agricultural nuisances (such as odour, noise, dust, flies or other disturbances) arising from agricultural operations are caused by inappropriate farming practices.
 The Act establishes a process for mediating disputes of agricultural nuisance through the Agricultural Operations Review Board.
-For more information, contact the Secretary to the Agricultural Operations Review Board - 306-787-4693.
+For more information, contact the Agricultural Operations Review Board at 306-787-5047.

 Intensive Livestock Provisions